Financial-Times/origami-build-service/README.md

 heroku restart --app origami-buildservice-eu
 ```

-You can use [Node Inspector][node-inspector] to debug memory issues locally if you think there's a genuine problem.
-We're working on building this into the development process, but for now [speak to Rowan Manning][email-rowan] if you want info on how to set up Node Inspector.
+You can use [Node Inspector][node-inspector] to debug local memory issues if you think there's a genuine problem.
+We're working on building this into the development process.
+For now, [speak to Rowan Manning][email-rowan] if you want info on how to set up Node Inspector.

 ### What do I do if my updated component is not appearing in bundles?

 This is most likely due to the heavy caching we use.

 First, change the hostname in your request to `origami-buildservice-eu.herokuapp.com`.
-If your updated component appears now, then the reason it wasn't appearing before is because Akamai has cached the bundle.
+If your update appears now, then Akamai had cached the bundle.
 You'll need to wait for a while, or clear the Akamai cache for your URL.

-If your component still doesn't appear, it means that we've cached an older version on the local file system in Heroku.
+If your component still doesn't appear, then we've cached an older version on the file system.
 You can clear this by restarting the Heroku dynos:

 ```sh
 heroku restart --app origami-buildservice-eu